Keno's Classic Rock n Roll Web Site

 An all around good feeling effort, with the live cuts being some of the best found on the album; yet if Duane had lived chances are they would not have been included.
 "One Way Out" is perhaps one of the best covers ever recorded live.
 Greg Allman's vocals are full of feeling with some great added slide guitar work by brother Duane.
 The best studio cuts are Greg's "Ain't Wastin' Time No More", again, his vocals are just full of that great blues feel, and Dickey Betts' "Blue Sky", his lead guitar on this one is a pure ten!

-Perhaps an entire review could be written about "Mountain Jam" alone.
+"Melissa" is another great tune, and according to Greg, it was the very first song he ever wrote.
+Then perhaps an entire review could be written about "Mountain Jam" alone.
 Recorded live at the Fillmore East in NYC (as are the other two live cuts), it clocks in at 33 minutes and 38 seconds!
 Hell, some albums are not that long!
 Instrumentals are usually easy to rate for me, but this one goes in several directions, so I rated it by the different parts of the song, and then come up with a average rating from there.
 The song is taken from Donovan Leitch's hit, "First There Is A Mountain", in fact the first eight minutes of it follow that song nicely, then it chances a bit.
 The next five minutes of the song is it's best part, as it just explodes into a new life of it's own.
 What follows after that is a five minute solo from the drummers - Jai Johanny Johanson and Butch Trucks; perhaps not so overwhelming like so many drum solos can be, but still nicely done.
 Following that Berry Oakley joins Johanson and Trucks with his bass guitar for about another five minutes, and then the rest of the band is back, with a great lead slide guitar played by Duane.
 At about the twenty seven minute mark the song slows down big time and closes out in the last couple of minutes with a return to the theme from "First There Is A Mountain".
 Overall, for such a long number, not bad at all, in fact, very good!
 I only wish I was in the audience the night they play this classic piece!

 It's a shame albums like Eat A Peach are not made any more.
 When you listen to an album like this one you can't help but long for those days of great rock music past.
 Around that time it seemed whenever any of the major bands or solo artists released a new album, you just couldn't wait to hear what was up next for the ever changing sound of rock.
 Unlike today's rock music, you were never disappointed by what you would hear next, and this album is a prime example of that.
 Although the Allman's were really more of a blues band, they were still considered a rock band back then, and please forgive me if I can't help but reminisce about those good ol' days.